lipan-sudo/PexpectLibrary/README.md

 * class `pexpect.replwrap.REPLWrapper`

-  The usage of this class is quite different with other classes.
+  The usage of this class is quite different from other classes.
 A new library with different name may better.
   This may be added in the future.

 * class `pexpect.pxssh.pxssh`